dotnet/docs-maui/docs/migration/native-projects.md

 ---
-title: "Upgrade Xamarin.Android, Xamarin.iOS, Xamarin.Mac, and UWP projects"
+title: "Upgrade Xamarin.Android, Xamarin.iOS, Xamarin.Mac, and UWP projects to .NET"
-description: "Learn how to manually upgrade native projects." ms.date: 02/15/2023
+description: "Learn how to manually upgrade Xamarin native projects to .NET." ms.date: 02/15/2023
 ---

-# Upgrade Xamarin.Android, Xamarin.iOS, Xamarin.Mac, and UWP projects
+# Upgrade Xamarin.Android, Xamarin.iOS, Xamarin.Mac, and UWP projects to .NET

-To upgrade your native projects to .NET, you must:
+To upgrade your Xamarin native projects to .NET, you must:

 > [!div class="checklist"]
 >